-It should be noted initially that both dogs and hogs are brute beasts (as much as we are fond of our pets), or, as Jude expresses it, they are “creatures without reason” (Jude 10; cf. 2 Peter 2:12).
+It should be noted initially that both dogs and hogs are brute beasts (as much as we are fond of our pets), or, as Jude expresses it, they are “creatures without reason” (Jude 10; cf. 2 Pet.
+2:12).
 They have no logical capacity, no qualitative appreciation, and no value discernment.

 To a pig, a diamond is of less worth than a bucket of slop.
 To a dog, a stick to play with would be preferable to a Rembrandt painting.

 Christ was not attempting to discourage evangelism.
-The “Great Commission” clearly indicates that “every creature” needs to be exposed to the saving message of Christ (Mark 16:15), so that “he who will” may come (Revelation 22:17).
+The Great Commission clearly indicates that “every creature” needs to be exposed to the saving message of Christ (Mk.
+16:15), so that the person who wills may come (Rev. 22:17).

 The text does not suggest that if one’s teaching of the gospel is initially rejected, the teacher is to immediately turn away and quench all further evangelistic efforts.
 This was not the procedure pursued by the early teachers of the gospel.
 Potential converts may be confused, unlearned, inept, stunned, uncertain, or hurting.
 Patience must be exercised.

-Apparently that was Paul’s experience in Antioch of Pisidia when certain Jews they encountered were filled with jealousy, contradicted the things spoken by Paul, and blasphemed truth (Acts 13:45; 18:6; 19:9; cf. Philippians 3:2 and Titus 3:10).
+Apparently that was Paul’s experience in Antioch of Pisidia when certain Jews they encountered were filled with jealousy, contradicted the things spoken by Paul, and blasphemed truth (Acts 13:45; 18:6; 19:9; cf. Phil.
+3:2 and Tit.
+3:10).

 One does need to recognize the potential danger in prolonged conflict with unspiritual and unbalanced people.
-And no fanatic is more dangerous than the determined anti-God radical, or the “religious kook.”
+And no fanatic is more dangerous than the determined anti-God radical or the “religious kook.”

 In a half-century of preaching I have known teachers who have been threatened with lawsuits, and, on occasion, with actual physical assault.
-There are radicals who hesitated not to take their battles from “words,” into the “street.”
+There are radicals who hesitated not to take their battles from words, into the street.

-It is a sad reality, but not every person has that “honest and good heart” of which Christ spoke in his parable of the sower (Luke 8:15).
+It is a sad reality, but not every person has that “honest and good heart” of which Christ spoke in his parable of the sower (Lk.
+8:15).
 Some people are belligerent and totally unmoved by a biblical appeal or a reasonable argument.
 They could not recognize a logical proposition if their life hung in the balance.
 They hate the Bible as no other book on earth.

-Occasionally such characters may be of one’s own family (Matthew 10:36).
-Just because one entertains a closer genetic relationship with a parent or sibling, than he does with Osama bin Laden, does not suggest that he should waste his time with the former when there appears to be no hope of conversion.
+Occasionally such characters may be of one’s own family (Mt.
+10:36).
+Just because one entertains a closer genetic relationship with a parent or sibling, than he does with Osama bin Laden, does not suggest that he should waste his time with the former when there appears to be no hope of conversion or peace.